hyhilman/raspyids/README.md

 # python-raspberry-ids
-This is simple IDS based on this paper [link](http://j-ptiik.ub.ac.id/index.php/j-ptiik/article/view/3795).
+This is simple IDS based on these paper [link](http://j-ptiik.ub.ac.id/index.php/j-ptiik/article/view/3795) and [link](https://ieeexplore.ieee.org/document/8884057).
 If you got any question feel free to ask me or do anything with this project. this project is tested on python3, i believe it will not working for python2 since its using scapy.
 ## installation